 Regresar – Simbiosis

 Many consider that the reed is a pest due to the speed with which it proliferates.
-The water, the animals, the wind and the humans mobilise the small fragments of the rhizome or stolons and these are anchored in the ground.
-From that moment on, the underground rhizomes begin to grow that extend horizontally through the territory and, in turn, the stem of the reed grows vertically, on which leaves grow.
+The water, animals, wind and humans mobilise the small fragments of the rhizome/stolons and these are anchored in the ground.
+From that moment on, the underground rhizomes begin to grow, this extends horizontally through the territory and, in turn, the stem of the reed grows vertically, on which leaves grow.
 Flowering begins in the summer and in early autumn the food reserves are transferred to the leaves, stems and rhizome system.
 Finally, the leaves die and fall to the ground and only the stems remain, the canes and these take between 3 and 4 years to fall and then become part of the weakened one.